Tonyhaoyu/DH110-TonyXiong/assignment06/README.md

 <img src="./3.png">

 ## Color
 I made four variations in colors, including two for dark mode.
-I extracted some iconic colors from Hawaii's state emblem and applied them onto both of my daytime designs.
+I extracted some iconic colors from Hawaii's state emblem and applied them onto both of my designs.
 However, since the first color scheme was too bright and lacked contrast, I went with the second one.

 <img src="./4.png">